 Teachers are to notify parents/carers of incomplete tasks or failure to submit tasks, within two weeks of the official task submission date.
-This notification is to be a Faculty Warning letter for students in Years 7-9 and an 'N' Warning letter for students in Years 10 - 12.
-Staff will make consistent use of the THS 'N' award process for students in Years 10 - 12.
+This notification is to be an 'N' Warning letter for students in Years 10 - 12.
+Staff will make consistent use of the THS 'N' award process for students in Years 10 -12.